A Simple Multiple Integral Solution to the Broken Stick Problem: Introduction

 \section{Introduction}

-Consider the closed interval $[0,1],$ and partition the interval into $n+1$ different smaller intervals $I_1, \ \dots \ , I_{n+1},$ where $n \geq 2.$ The Broken Stick problem asks to find the probability that these smaller sticks have valid side lengths of an $(n+1)$-gon.
-By classical geometry, this is equivalent to finding the probability that the length of each $I_i$ is less than the sum of the lengths of all $I_j$ for $j \neq i.$ The answer to this problem is as studied in \cite{Gomez} using combinatorial topology.
-In particular, in the famous case $n=2,$ the problem asks what is the probability that $I_1, I_2, I_3$ have valid side lengths of a triangle.
-Various methods from convex geometry to obtain the solution $1/4$ have appeared in the literature (see all of \cite{Goodman,Lemoine1,Lemoine2,Seneta,Poincare}).
+Partition the interval $[0,1]$ into $n+1$ different intervals $I_1, \ \dots \ , I_{n+1},$ where $n \ge 2$ is an integer.
+The \textit{Broken Stick problem} asks to find the probability these $n+1$ intervals have lengths that are valid side lengths of a polygon with $n+1$ sides.
+By classical geometry, this is equivalent to finding the probability that for each $1 \le i \le n+1,$ the length of $I_i$ is less than the sum of the lengths of $I_j$ for all $j \ne i.$